-Conduct that may be reported through the Corporate Whistleblowing Channel of the Group includes any breach of the principles and rules of conduct stipulated in its Code of Ethics and additional rules.
+Conduct that may be reported through the Corporate Whistleblowing Channel of the Coral Home Group includes any breach of the principles and rules of conduct stipulated in its Code of Ethics and additional rules, as well as any which constitutes an administrative or labour breach.

-Furthermore, any conduct may also be reported which is considered in the Criminal Code and criminal offences stipulated in other special laws, liable to generate criminal liability for the Group, such as:
+Furthermore, any conduct may also be reported which is considered in the Criminal Code and criminal offences stipulated in other special laws.